 What is CS 320 about?

-Topics in this course include requirements analysis, specification, design, abstraction, programming style, testing, maintenance, communication, teamwork, and software project management.
+Topics in this course include requirements analysis, specification, design, abstraction, testing, maintenance, communication, teamwork, and software project management.
 Particular emphasis is placed on communication and negotiation skills and on designing and developing maintainable software.
-Use of computer required.
-Several written assignments, in-class presentations and a term project.
+Use of computer is required.
+There are several written assignments, in-class presentations, and a term project.
 This course satisfies the IE Requirement.

 How does the course work?

 You are assigned to a development team run by a project manager.
 Project managers are students enrolled in CS 529, an advanced class on project management.
 Project managers are present for all CS320 lecture and discussion meetings, and are available to their teams throughout the semester.
 (The prerequisite to take CS 529 is an A- or better in CS 320 and instructor approval).